pr4j3sh/pr4j3sh/src/content/blog/37-software-design.md

  separating the application’s code from the framework’s code organization of the code into classes or files or components or modules business rules - core functionality
- If you have a performance problem, your system is slow for a single user.
-If you have a scalability problem, your system is fast for a single user but slow under heavy load. cap theorem
-- c - consistency
-- a - availability
-- p - partition tolerance
-Scalability is being able to handle large amounts of users/data/traffic.
-Performance is about speed.